-6 Takeaways From The Texas Primaries And What They Could Mean Going Forward In 2018
+The Texas Primaries: 6 Takeaways To Kick Off The 2018 Election Cycle

 Election night in Texas offers several takeaways of note, as we look ahead.
 Here are six to consider:

 1. Texas is still Texas.
-Turn Texas Blue?
+Turn Texas blue?
 Not so fast.
 For all the attention on Democratic turnout — and turnout was high for Democrats — they were swamped by voters on the GOP side.
 Check out the the total vote in the big statewide races, for example.
-More than a million Democrats turned out for the Senate primary that has gotten so much national attention because of the candidacy of Rep. Beto O'Rourke.
-That was double Democratic primary turnout in the last midterm.
-But, look at the GOP side.
-There was 50 percent higher turnout for the uncontested GOP Senate primary featuring incumbent Sen. Ted Cruz.
+More than 1 million Democrats turned out for the Senate primary that has gotten so much national attention because of the candidacy of Rep. Beto O'Rourke.
+That was double the Democratic primary turnout in the last midterm.
+But look at the GOP side: There was 50 percent higher turnout for the uncontested GOP Senate primary featuring incumbent Sen. Ted Cruz.
 (That was even up slightly from 2014 for Republicans.)

-Wayne Slater, retired senior political writer for The Dallas Morning News, says he's skeptical of a statewide Democratic wave in Texas, because of which voters are fueling both parties.
+Wayne Slater, retired senior political writer for The Dallas Morning News, says he is skeptical of a statewide Democratic wave in Texas, because of the voters who are fueling both parties.
 The Democratic vote was up in the 15 most populous counties, but the rural vote is still overwhelmingly Republican.
 Two-thirds of the Democratic vote came from more populous counties, he said, while just 55 percent of the Republican vote did.
 Tuesday night proved, he said, "Rural Texas still substantially gives it to Republicans."
-So, until that changes, or until Latinos in South Texas truly get fired up for a favored Democratic statewide candidate, "This whole stuff about a blue wave coming, don't hang your hat on that," Slater said.
+So until that changes, or until Latinos in South Texas truly get fired up for a favored Democratic statewide candidate, "This whole stuff about a blue wave coming, don't hang your hat on that," Slater said.

 Dems' turnout spike was far from evenly distributed on the map.
 Biggest jumps relative to '14/'10 came in major metros/wealthy suburbs.
 That bodes well for Dems in #TX07 & #TX32 and maybe #TX23.
 Less so in statewide races.— Dave Wasserman (@Redistrict) March 7, 2018

 2. No sure Bet-o.
-Ted Cruz got double the votes of O'Rourke, and a largely unknown, underfinanced 32-year-old, got nearly a quarter of the vote in the Democratic primary.
+Cruz got double the votes of O'Rourke, and a largely unknown, underfinanced 32-year-old named Sema Hernandez got nearly a quarter of the vote in the Democratic primary.
 That doesn't bode well for O'Rourke.
-Expect Cruz (and his sharp-elbowed operatives) to run a tough campaign, targeting O'Rourke, including that his given name is Robert and Cruz's is Rafael in Latino-heavy Texas, and that O'Rourke is too liberal for Texas.
-In fact, the Cruz campaign is already up with a radio ad with the line, "If you're gonna run in Texas, you can't be a liberal man..."
+Expect Cruz (and his sharp-elbowed operatives) to run a tough campaign, targeting O'Rourke, including that his given name is Robert and Cruz's is Rafael in Latino-heavy Texas and that O'Rourke is too liberal for Texas.
+In fact, the Cruz campaign is already up with a radio ad with the line, "If you're gonna run in Texas, you can't be a liberal man ..."

 3. The suburbs are still the key to the House — and Democrats are faring well there.
-For all that cold water for Democrats statewide in Texas, at the same time, there is this silver lining for them — turnout in the three Republican House districts they hope to flip was on par or outpaced Republicans.
+For all that cold water for Democrats statewide in Texas, at the same time there is this silver lining for them — turnout in the three Republican House districts they hope to flip was on par or outpaced that of Republicans.
 Yes, those were competitive primaries for Democrats while the GOP is running three incumbents who faced token opposition, but those districts are still in play — and they're happening in the suburbs, where Trump's approval rating is suffering.
 Specifically, Democratic turnout surged in major metropolitan areas — and the wealthy suburbs, as The Cook Political Report's David Wasserman points out.

 4. The power of female Democratic candidates is real.
 We've written about the record number of women running for office in 2018.
 Well, the power of women was felt in the Democratic primaries Tuesday night.
-More than half of the candidates who finished first in Democratic primaries were women (17 of 35).
+Nearly half of the candidates who finished first in Democratic primaries were women (17 of 35).
 What's more, Texas is more than likely to send two Latinas to Congress.
 Remarkably, Veronica Escobar, an El Paso County judge running to fill O'Rourke's House seat, and state Sen. Sylvia Garcia, running to replace Democratic Rep. Gene Green in Houston, are the overwhelming favorites to be the first Latinas sent to Congress from Texas.
-That is really quite something in a state where nearly 4-in-10 people are Latino.
+That is really quite something in a state where nearly 4 in 10 people are Latino.

 5. The anti-establishment sentiment is as strong as ever.
 If anyone thinks either party will be able to put a thumb on the scale for any candidate this year, Texas provided a few flashing red lights.
 The Democratic Congressional Campaign Committee published opposition research on congressional candidate Laura Moser, highlighting that she wrote she wouldn't want to live in Paris, Texas, again.
 It tried to undercut her — because it believes she would lose in a general election in a winnable seat in the Houston suburbs — but this, instead, backfired.
 The gambit raised her profile and helped propel Moser into a May 22 runoff.
 And a Democratic candidate endorsed by House Minority Whip Steny Hoyer was edged out by a political novice, who is a pastor and former math teacher.
-(They will face off in a May 22 runoff, though.)
+(They will face each other in a May 22 runoff, though.)

 6. Money can't necessarily buy you primary love.
 There was a time when the candidate with the most money could be seen as the favorite.
-And when that candidate raised $1 million or more before a primary, they were really seen as a favorite.
+And when that candidate raised $1 million or more before a primary, he or she was really seen as a favorite.
 But the energy clearly was not with those candidates Tuesday night in Texas — on both sides.
 In four races, those candidates missed even making it to runoffs.
 A candidate who put in $6 million of her own money in the GOP primary in the 2nd Congressional District finished third and got just 12,000 votes.
-In the 7th district GOP primary, another who raised $1.1 million finished fourth with just 5,000 votes.
-On the Democratic side, in the 16th district, a candidate who raised just shy of $1 million finished second — but with only about 11,000 votes, missed the runoff; and a candidate in the 32nd district also raised almost $1 million and finished third with just 5,500 votes.
+In the 7th District GOP primary, another who raised $1.1 million finished fourth with just 5,000 votes.
+On the Democratic side, in the 16th District, a candidate who raised just shy of $1 million finished second — but with only about 11,000 votes missed the runoff; and a candidate in the 32nd District also raised almost $1 million and finished third with just 5,500 votes.
 That's $9 million for 33,500 votes, or $269 a vote — and four losses.

-Note: A previous version of this story incorrectly said that the 17 women who finished first in Democratic primaries constituted more than half of the 35 candidates.